philmcneely/Daemon-pmac/SYSTEM_REQUIREMENTS.md

-# Daemon-pmac: Detailed Requirements Specification
+# Daemon: Detailed Requirements Specification

 ## 1. Executive Summary

-Daemon-pmac is an **adaptive personal API framework** that seamlessly scales from single-user simplicity to multi-user complexity with comprehensive privacy controls.
+Daemon is an **adaptive personal API framework** that seamlessly scales from single-user simplicity to multi-user complexity with comprehensive privacy controls.
 The system automatically adapts its behavior based on the number of users, providing clean single-user endpoints when appropriate and user-specific multi-user endpoints when needed.

 **Core Philosophy**: Start simple for personal use, scale automatically to support teams and organizations.